Witold Zglenicki: Life

 Vitold Zglenicki was born in 1850 in the village of Wargawa Stara, Mazovia Province, Poland.
 From 1859 to 1866, he studied at the Plock Governorate Gymnasium.
 In 1866, he entered the Warsaw School of Economics.
 He graduated from the Faculty of Mathematics and Physics of the Warsaw School of Economics in 1870 and the Saint Petersburg Mining Institute with honors in 1875.
 On July 5, 1875, he was assigned to work in a mine located in Suchedniów, Kielce Province.
 On May 15, 1876, he was appointed manager of a metallurgical plant in Mroczków.
 After working there for three years, he was promoted to the position of Titular Assessor on March 15, 1879, and later to Collegiate Assessor on August 12, 1883.
 In 1891, Vitold Zglenicki moved to Baku, where he began working as an expert at the Baku Expert Office.
 Due to his efficient work, he was promoted to the rank of Chamberlain in 1897 and to the civil rank of Collegiate Assessor in 1901.

-After moving to Baku, Vitold Zglenicki focused not only on his professional work but also on modernizing methods of oil extraction.
+After moving to Baku, Zglenicki focused not only on his professional work but also on modernizing methods of oil extraction.

-He developed not only the concept of the drilling platform but also several inventions to simplify drilling processes, such as a device for measuring the curvature of oil wells and technical solutions that allowed faster and deeper drilling.
+Zglenicki developed not only the concept of the drilling platform but also several inventions to simplify drilling processes, such as a device for measuring the curvature of oil wells and technical solutions that allowed faster and deeper drilling.
 He identified the locations of several oil fields on the Caspian Sea floor.
 Although he proposed several ideas for extracting oil from the seabed, these proposals were not accepted.

-In 1900, for his contributions, he was awarded the "Order of the Lion and the Sun" by Qajar Shah Mozaffar ad-Din Shah Qajar.
+In 1900, for his contributions, Zglenicki was awarded the "Order of the Lion and the Sun" by Qajar Shah Mozaffar ad-Din Shah Qajar.
 With his and the Rylski brothers' support, the Church of the Holy Virgin Mary was built in Baku in 1912.
 However, the church was demolished in 1938 following the April Soviet occupation.
 In 1901, Vitold Zglenicki was diagnosed with diabetes.
 As diabetes was incurable at that time, he prepared a will in 1904.
 He bequeathed the income from his oil fields to the "Józef Mianowski Fund," which supported Polish science, and other charitable organizations.

-Vitold Zglenicki died from diabetes on July 6, 1904.
+Zglenicki died from diabetes on July 6, 1904.
 His body was transported to Poland and buried in the Wola Kiełpińska Cemetery.